ajyey/fastmail-masked-email/README.md

 # fastmail-masked-email

-A node package for interacting with and modifying Fastmail Masked Emails
+A library for interacting with and modifying Fastmail Masked Emails